Serhioromano/bootstrap-calendar/README.md

 ![Bootstrap full calendar](https://img15.hostingpics.net/pics/187341animatedpreview.gif)

+This demo is for the original, not this fork.

 ### Why?

 Why did I start this project?
 Well, I believe there are no good full view calendar's out there with native Bootstrap support.
 In fact I could not find even one.
 A different UI and UX concept approach is also used.